-Disney Plus Charge on Your Bank Statement — What It Means
+Disney Plus Charge on Your Bank Statement

 If you do not recognize the charge, it may come from a forgotten subscription, a free trial that converted to paid, a shared family account, a bundle subscription, or unauthorized use of your payment details.